PAPER SUBMISSION

 Table 1.
 Table title ..........

 Note.
-1. Place the table caption in front of the table body and description below the table body.
+1. Number tables consecutively by their appearance in the text.
+Place the table caption in front of the table body and description below the table body.
 Avoid vertical rules.
 Be sparing when using tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
 You may resize the tables to fit the page size.
 2. Do not accept the image table.

 DISCUSSIONS